ak-madda/Ak-madda/README.md

 ---
 ## Hi there 👋

 ### I'm Abdelkarim MADDA, a Software Developer.
-I am a tech and cybersecurity enthusiast, very interested in cybersecurity and software engineering, I've Some Experience and Knowledge in CTF and problem solving and Would love to be a Cybersecurity Expert.
+I am a tech and Infosecurity enthusiast, very interested in cybersecurity and software engineering, I've Some Experience and Knowledge in CTF and problem solving and Would love to be a Infosecurity Expert.
 -------
 ## 🧐 About